 If you'd like to use your pressure cooker or Instant Pot to also cook your cabbage for a wonderful corned beef and cabbage meal, follow these instructions.

 Pressure Cooker Corned Beef and Cabbage Recipe

-Once you’ve followed the instructions above for making the pressure cooker corned beef, remove the corned beef brisket from the pot and cover it with aluminum foil.
+Remove Corned Beef from Pressure Cooker.
+Once you've followed the instructions above for making the pressure cooker corned beef, remove the corned beef brisket from the pot and cover it with aluminum foil.
 Let it rest.

+Strain Vegetables.
 Strain out the vegetables and set them into a bowl and cover.
 Reserve the cooking liquid in the pot.

-Next, add in cabbage chopped into wedges, along with potatoes and carrots if you’d like those as well.
+Add Cabbage to Pressure Cooker.
+Next, add in cabbage chopped into wedges, along with potatoes and carrots if you'd like those as well.

+Pressure Cook the Cabbage.
 Close the lid and lock it.
 Cook at high pressure for 3 minutes.
 Quick release the pressure and serve them up along with your corned beef.